pomdtr/sunbeam/www/frontend/docs/developer-guide/examples/google-search.md

     exit 0
 fi

+# since the command is a search, the script is called with the query as argument every time the user types a character
 COMMAND=$(echo "$1" | sunbeam query -r '.command')
 if [ "$COMMAND" = "search" ]; then
     # Get the query from the user